ryancdickson/www.ccadb.org/resources.md

 #### Google Chrome

 The Chrome Root Store launched in 2022 and is optimized _specifically_ for public TLS server authentication in the Chrome web browser when establishing secure connections to websites.
-Its design and the Certification Authorities (CAs) included are curated to meet these particular user needs, risk profiles, and security objectives.
+Its design and the CAs included are curated to meet these particular user needs, risk profiles, and security objectives.
 The canonical source of truth for the Chrome Root Store is [found](https://chromium.googlesource.com/chromium/src/+/main/net/data/ssl/chrome_root_store/) in the Chromium source code, and is later replicated to the CCADB.

 **Policy:** [Chrome Root Program Policy](https://g.co/chrome/root-policy)